xgui17/Recipe-Analysis/README.md

 #### Histogram of Number of Tags (`n_tags`)
 We plot the distribution of the number of tags using histogram.
 As you can see from the figure, the recipes with 10-19 tags are the most.

-<iframe src="assets/n_tag_hist.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/n_tag_hist.html" width=520 height=390 frameBorder=0></iframe>

 #### Histogram of Number of steps ( `n_steps`)
 We plot the distribution of n_steps using histogram.
 As you can see from the figure, most recipes take between 0 and 20 steps to make.

-<iframe src="assets/Hist_n_step.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/Hist_n_step.html" width=520 height=390 frameBorder=0></iframe>

 ### Bivariate Analysis
 #### Possible correlation between `n_steps` and `minutes`
 By common sense, we know that more steps usually take up more time.
 In order to explore the accuracy of this statement, we plot a scatter plot and the OLS linear regression line.
 This image confirms our guess.

-<iframe src="assets/Scat_step_minute.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/Scat_step_minute.html" width=520 height=390 frameBorder=0></iframe>

 #### Possible correlation between `calories (#)` and `total fat (PDV)`
-In order to explore more calories is associated with more total fat, we plot a scatter plot and the OLS linear regression line.
+In order to explore if more calories is associated with more total fat, we plot a scatter plot and the OLS linear regression line.
 As is shown in the graph, calories and total fat are positively correlated.

-<iframe src="assets/Scat_cal_fat.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/Scat_cal_fat.html" width=520 height=390 frameBorder=0></iframe>

 #### Histogram of number of `rating` of 5 in each year
-We've plotted a histogram of the number of rating of 5 for each year.
+We've plotted a histogram of the number of ratings of 5 for each year.
 From the figure, we can see that the rating of 5 in 2008 is the highest.
 Though the trend of the plot seems decreasing over years, we cannot conclude that people are giving fewer and fewer fives to the recipe, since the number of total recipes varies in each year.
 More investigation of the proportion of recipes that got 5 each year is needed for an accurate conclusion.

-<iframe src="assets/Scat_year_rating.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/Scat_year_rating.html" width=520 height=390 frameBorder=0></iframe>

 ### Interesting Aggregates
 We want to know whether the distribution of `rating` is similar for each `calories (#)` group.
 Therefore, we created a pivot table with rating group as index, and calories group as columns.
 This table displays the proportions of each average rating group for each calory group.